KunalA18/AirMouse/README.md

 * To Right click-
   - Raise your index and middle finger up and touch them ✌
 * To Left click-
-  - Raise your index finger and thumb and touch them
+  - Raise your index finger and thumb and touch them :pinching_hand: